SAP-archive/teched2021-ANA261/exercises/ex1/README.md

 ### Step 17

 This is the list view.
 There is an alternative, spreadsheet style view, which might be more comfortable when maintaining many dimensions.
 To go to this view, click the grid icon, to toggle into grid view.
+In grid view, you can simply click on a new row and directly edit the ID and description of a member.

 ![][image-17]

+![][image-18]
 ### Step 18

-In grid view, you can simply click on a new row and directly edit the ID and description of a member.
-Add “National Park” to the Member ID in the first empty row.

-![][image-18]
-### Step 19

 After hitting Enter, you have three dimension members.

 ![][image-19]
-### Step 20
+### Step 19

 Click the back arrow, to return to the model.

 ![][image-20]
-### Step 21
+### Step 20

 Now we will begin adding measure.
 Slick the Add button in the Measures area.

 ![][image-21]
-### Step 22
+### Step 21

 Set the name of the measure to RecreationVisits.

 ![][image-22]
-### Step 23
+### Step 22

 Set the description to “Daytrip Visitors”.
 Set the data type to Integer.

 ![][image-23]
-### Step 24
+### Step 23

 Add the rest of the measures: